Residence Hall Association | RHA

 Action on Campus

-Though RHA works with many aspects of campus life, as a student you will most likely see us in action through our work with your hall council and on-campus programming.
-Hall Council is the student government within each residence hall, which is overseen and supported by RHA.
+Though RHA works with many aspects of campus life, as a student you will most likely see us in action through our work with your hall government and on-campus programming.
+Hall government is the student government within the North Side and South Side residence halls, which are overseen and supported by RHA and their Para-professional staff advisor.

-At the beginning of the year, you will have the opportunity to become and/or elect a representative for your hall.
-Those representatives’ main responsibility is to help build community through programming, policy change, and representation of residents.
+At the beginning of the year, you will have the opportunity to become a representative for your hall.
+These representatives’ main responsibility is to help build community through programming, policy change, and representation of residents.

 However, RHA’s biggest function in the halls is to provide programming to the residents who live there.
-We put on several programs a semester, including Hall-O-Safe and Pacific's Got Talent.
-Other recent programs have included the Clothesline Project for Sexual Assault Awareness Month, the fall Boxer Bash, and the semi-formal Boxer Ball.
+We put on several programs each semester, which in the past have included: Haunt the Hall, Boxer Bingo, and Pacific's Got Talent, to name a few.

 The Big Picture